 Jade originates from several areas of the world.
 You can find nephrite in China, Australia, New Zealand, Russia, and Guatemala.
-When it comes to the preferred jadeite, that is mined in Myanmar (formerly Burma).
+When it comes to the preferred jadeite jade, that is mined in Myanmar (formerly Burma) and is commonly referred to as Burmese Jade.
 However, jadeite is also available from China, Guatemala, and Russia.

 More often than not, jade stones are polished, not faceted.
-You'll find cabochons and beads with relative ease, as well as some pieces carved into shapes.
+You'll find cabochons and beads with relative ease, as well as some jade pieces carved into shapes or jewelry like jade bangles.
 However, that doesn't mean faceted jade isn't available, just that it isn't as widely available on the market.

 Jade makes its way into nearly every kind of jewelry piece.
-Necklaces, bracelets, rings, and earrings are all incredibly popular.
-Carved pendants are also readily available.
+Jade necklaces, jade bracelets, rings, and earrings are all incredibly popular.
+Carved jade pendants are also readily available.

 As for supporting metals, you'll find jade jewelry featuring most common options.
 Yellow gold, white gold, and silver are all widely used.
 With a little bit of searching, you can find jewelry featuring jade and rose gold.
 Some higher-end pieces might even use platinum, so that is on the table as well.

-As for any jade metaphysical properties, some belief systems assign meanings to the stone.
-Jade may be associated with mental clarity, wisdom, or intuition.
+As for any jade metaphysical properties, some belief systems assign meanings to the stone. spiritual healing properties of Jade may be associated with mental clarity, wisdom, or intuition.
 Historically, jade talismans were considered protective, leading to the stone being featured in ceremonial masks, incense burners, and other religious items.

 In some traditions, the yellow jade meaning focuses on optimism, courage, and identity.
 It's associated with a sense of personal power and the ability to reach one's goals.
 Purple jade is thought by some to promote happiness and joy.
 At times, it's even associated with a sense of humor, or, at least, the ability to maintain one during trying times.